Theekshana96/Theekshana96/README.md

-  ### Hi, I'm Dilshan....✨
+  ### Hi, I'm Dilshan Theekshana....✨

 - 🔭 I’m currently studying in Faculty of IT, University of Moratuwa

-- 🌱 I’m currently learning Laravel, Reat and SQL
+- 🌱 I’m currently learning Laravel, React, MySQL and MongoDB

 - 👯 I’m looking to collaborate with other content creators

+- 📫 How to reach me:theekshanajayarathne@gmail.com

 - ⚡ Fun fact: I love playing online Games

 <br/>